 Detecting causal associations in time series datasets is a key challenge for novel insights into complex dynamical systems such as the Earth system or the human brain.
-Interactions in such high-dimensional dynamical systems often involve time-delays, nonlinearity, and strong autocorrelations.
-These present major challenges for causal discovery techniques such as the traditional Granger causality.
-Further method development and comparison requires datasets with known causal ground truth.
-Our platform extends previous causality challenges as listed below under Links.
+Interactions in such systems present a number of major challenges for causal discovery techniques and it is largely unknown which methods perform best for which challenge.

 There are two ways to contribute:

-If you find the platform useful, just acknowledge it citing these references:
+If you find the platform useful, acknowledge it by citing these references:

 Detecting causal associations in large nonlinear time series datasets.
 J. Runge, P. Nowack, M. Kretschmer, S. Flaxman, and D. Sejdinovic.
 ArXiv e-prints:1702.07007v2 (2018).